TypeFox/monaco-languageclient/packages/wrapper-react/README.md

 # React component for Monaco-Editor and Monaco Languageclient

-This packages provides a React component that it based on the [monaco-editor-wrapper](https://www.npmjs.com/package/monaco-editor-wrapper).
+This packages provides a React component that wraps the functionality of [monaco-languageclient](https://www.npmjs.com/package/monaco-languageclient).
 It behaves nearly the same way as the monaco editor, with the primary difference being that you interact with it through a React component.

 The [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process, or via the Language Server Protocol for the browser where the language server runs in a web worker.